flenniken/statictea/docs/readlines.md

 Return a line from the LineBuffer.
 Reading starts from the current position in the stream and advances the amount read.

 A line end is defined by either a crlf or lf and they get returned with the line bytes.
-A line is returned when the line ending is found, when the streams runs out of bytes or when the maximum line length is reached.
+A line is returned when the line ending is found, when the stream runs out of bytes or when the maximum line length is reached.

 You cannot tell whether the line was truncated or not without reading the next line.
 When no more data exists in the stream, an empty string is returned.